archlinux/pacman-contrib/README.md

 - pacdiff - a simple pacnew/pacsave updater for /etc/.

 - paclist - list all packages installed from a given repository.
-Useful for seeing which packages you may have installed from the testing repository, for instance.
+Useful for seeing which packages you may have installed from the testing repositories, for instance.

 - paclog-pkglist - list currently installed packages based pacman's log.